FlavScents AInsights Entry for Cocoa Hexenal (CAS: 21834-92-4)

 4. Use in Flavors

-Cocoa hexenal is utilized in a variety of flavor categories, including chocolate, fruit, and green vegetable flavors.
-It plays a functional role as an impact note, providing freshness and enhancing the authenticity of the flavor profile.
-Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with specific applications dictating the concentration.
-Stability considerations include moderate resistance to heat and pH variations, although it may be susceptible to oxidation, necessitating careful formulation and storage practices.
+Cocoa hexenal is utilized in a variety of flavor categories, including fruit, vegetable, and herbal flavors.
+It serves as a functional component that imparts freshness and authenticity to flavor systems.
+Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, depending on the desired intensity and application.
+These values are industry-typical estimates, as specific documented ranges are not readily available.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature